Note: Michael’s final North American Tour performance as Billy was in Charlotte, NC on January 29, 2011.

 Total Performances as Billy: Unknown (Because data for Sydney shows not recorded) Recorded data: 119 [Melbourne = 43] [Broadway = 57.5 (includes 1 partial show credited @.5)][North American Tour = 18.5 (includes 1 partial show credited @.5)]

-When the then 15-year-old Michael Dameski stepped onto the stage at the Durham Performing Arts Center (DPAC) in his North American Tour debut on Saturday, November 6, 2010, he became the first of all the boys who have played Billy Elliot to perform the role in three different productions of the show.
-He had already been Billy in Australia where he debuted on October 16, 2008.
+When the then 15-year-old Michael Dameski (D.O.B. = 7-Nov-1995) stepped onto the stage at the Durham Performing Arts Center (DPAC) in his North American Tour debut on Saturday, November 6, 2010, he became the first of all the boys who have played Billy Elliot to perform the role in three different productions of the show.
+He had already been Billy in Australia, where he debuted on October 16, 2008.
 He then came to America and debuted on Broadway on Sunday January 31, 2010 at the matinee performance.
-Michael is from Sydney, Australia, where he lives with his mom, dad and two sisters.
+Michael is from Sydney, Australia, where he grew up with his mom, dad and two sisters.

-Since 2005, his skills have led to considerable success in dance competitions around the world.
+Since 2005, once he began dancing, his skills led to considerable success in dance competitions around the world.
 In 2005, Michael was named a Top 10 Dance Idol finalist by Australia’s National Institute of Dramatic Art (NDIA).
 In 2006, he received the Under 13 first place in the Music and Performing Arts Junior Challenge, which is a national talent search in Australia.
 In 2007, he represented Australia in the world championships of Performing Arts in Los Angeles.
-He received gold, there, in all categories, and was named Junior World Dancer.
+There he received gold in all categories, and was named Junior World Dancer.

 Michael has also been recognized for his singing ability.
 In 2007, he was a guest at the Zlatno Slavejce (Golden Nightingale) children’s singing festival in Macedonia, at which he recorded a song written especially for him entitled ‘One Dance’.
 Here’s a video of that performance, in which a much longer haired Michael showcases his vocal and dance talent: